 For more ideas, visit our article on AOV- increasing tactics.

-The customers you manage to keep as returning.
+The number of customers you manage to keep as returning.
 It’s measured by calculating how many customers acquired in a certain past period of time came back after that to purchase more.

 Returning customers are far more profitable than acquiring new ones.
 The acquisition is not cheap and those returning customers pay off their acquisition cost times over.